 Rich serves as outside general counsel to a variety of mid-market companies and as a key member of the executive team.
 He regularly handles matters involving the organization and structure of new businesses, the acquisition, and sale of businesses, and business reorganizations.
 A substantial portion of his practice involves the negotiation, creation, and unwinding of complex joint ventures.

 Rich’s transactional work crosses a broad spectrum of industries, which include healthcare, technology, manufacturing, real estate, and alcoholic beverages.

 Rich is also active in the field of professional sports.
-He handled the acquisition of the Tampa Bay Rays and the sale of the Charlotte Bobcats and has represented investors in the Memphis Grizzlies and Atlanta Hawks.
+He handled the acquisition of the Tampa Bay Rays and the sale of the Charlotte Bobcats and has represented investors in the Washington Commanders, Memphis Grizzlies, and Atlanta Hawks.

 Representative transactions include the sale of Snapfish to Apollo; the sale of the Kenwood Winery to Pernod Ricard; the sale of Chesapeake Eye Care to Centre Partners; the sale of Rapid Advance to Rockbridge Growth Equity; the sale of a controlling interest in the Miraval Resort in Tucson Arizona to KSL; the sale of Bisnow Media to the Wicks Group; the acquisition of Whistle Labs; and the sale of ARPC to Madison Dearborn Partners.

 His client work in the healthcare area regularly involves M&A work, physician and hospital joint ventures, and the syndication, acquisition, and sale of diagnostic imaging centers, dialysis centers, and outpatient surgery centers.
 He has been active in both the buying and selling of large physician practices involving physician practice management companies.